HDLUtils/hdlregression/doc/src/api.rst

 add_file_to_run_folder()
 =======================================================================================================================

-Copies a single file to the testcase run folder.
+Copies a single file to the test case run folder.

 .. code-block:: python